• Skip to primary navigation

 Essential oils have always been used for relaxing.
 This is thought to be due to their sedative properties.
 If you are struggling with insomnia, cedarwood essential oil may help.
 You may use them in an oil burner or an oil diffuser.

-This would usually come down to personal preference, as well as safety concerns.
-The diffusers tend to be electric, which make them safer than having a live fire in the home.
-Having said that, the burners are like a candle flame.
+This would usually come down to personal preference and safety concerns.
+The diffusers tend to be electric, which makes them safer than having a live fire in the home.
+The burners are like a candle flame.
 It would take an error to cause a fire from this.

 Cedarwood oil for Anxiety

-Just as the with the sleep, you can use the same essential oil for calming down.
+As with sleep, you can use the same essential oil to calm down.
 The same sedative properties apply here too.
 You can use the oil in a burner or diffuser.
 It reduces stress.

 Cedarwood Oil as an Aromatherapy Treatment